 Established on 19 December 2012, Hyundai Motorsport GmbH is responsible for Hyundai’s global motorsport activities and primarily for its World Rally Championship programme.
 Based in Alzenau on the outskirts of Frankfurt in Germany, the company has embarked on its debut season in the FIA World Rally Championship in 2014 with a bespoke team of skilled staff and a brand new car, the Hyundai i20 WRC.

 Further information about Hyundai Motorsport is available at: http://motorsport.hyundai.com

-To download high resolution photos for editorial use, full driver’s profiles, audio podcasts as well as other useful press information about the team please refer to:

-www.hyundai-ms.com

-Username : HyundaiWRC

-Password : hmsg2013

-For individual information please contact: